SandroMartens/DBGSOM/README.md

 - Reference implementation by the authors in Matlab: <https://github.com/mvasighi/DBGSOM>
 - _Self-Organizing Maps_, 3rd Edition, Teuvo Kohonen, 2003
 - _MATLAB Implementations and Applications of the Self-Organizing Map_, Teuvo Kohonen, 2014

+## License

+dbgsom is licensed under the MIT license.